novnc/noVNC/README.md

 Bugs and feature requests can be submitted via [github issues](https://github.com/kanaka/noVNC/issues).
-If you are looking for a place to start contributing to noVNC, a good place to start would be the issues that are have marked as ["patchwelcome"](https://github.com/kanaka/noVNC/issues?labels=patchwelcome).
+If you are looking for a place to start contributing to noVNC, a good place to start would be the issues that are marked as ["patchwelcome"](https://github.com/kanaka/noVNC/issues?labels=patchwelcome).

 If you want to show appreciation for noVNC you could donate to a great